-3.AP.PD.01 Use an iterative 4.AP.PD.01 Use an iterative process to 5.AP.PD.01 Use an iterative process to plan Standard: process to plan the development of plan the development of a program that the development of a program by including Standard. a program. includes user preferences. others' perspectives and considering user Program preferences.
-Development
+Domain: Algorithms & Programming Practice(s): 6.2 By end of Grade 5 Standard: Program Development 3.AP.PD.01 Use an iterative process to plan the development of a program.
+4.AP.PD.01 Use an iteraplan the development o includes user preference f a program that 5.AP.PD.01 Use an iterative process to plan the development of a program by including others' perspectives and considering user preferences. ht: Planning is an important part of the iterati •